fvarrui/JavaPackager/README.md

 	    └── iss.vtl            # Inno Setup Script template
 ```

-You can use the [default templates](https://github.com/fvarrui/JavaPackager/tree/master/src/main/resources) as an example.
+> You can use the [default templates](https://github.com/fvarrui/JavaPackager/tree/master/src/main/resources) as an example.

-A map called `info` is given to all templates when they are rendered, which contains next properties:
+A map called `info` is passed to all templates when they are rendered with next properties:

 | Property                        | Type    | Description                                      |
 | ------------------------------- | ------- | ------------------------------------------------ |